garden-io/garden/docs/guides/in-cluster-building.md

 In all cases you'll need at least 2GB of RAM _on top of your own service requirements_.
 More RAM is strongly recommended if you have many concurrent developers or CI builds.

-For the [`cluster-docker`](#cluster-docker) mode, and the (optional) in-cluster image registry, support for `PersistentVolumeClaim`s is required, with enough disk space for layer caches and built images.
-The in-cluster registry also requires support for `hostPort`, and for reaching `hostPort`s from the node/Kubelet.
-This should work out-of-the-box in most standard setups, but clusters using Cilium for networking may need to configure this specifically, for example.

 You can—_and should_—adjust the allocated resources and storage in the provider configuration, under [resources](../reference/providers/kubernetes.md#providersresources) and [storage](../reference/providers/kubernetes.md#providersstorage).
 See the individual modes below as well for more information on how to allocate resources appropriately.

-We also strongly recommend a separate image registry to use for built images.
-Garden can also—and does by default—deploy an in-cluster registry.
-The latter is convenient to test things out and may be fine for individual users or small teams.
-However, we generally recommend using managed container registries (such as ECR, GCR etc.) since they tend to perform better, they scale more easily, and don't need to be operated by your team.
+You also need to configure a Docker registry.
 See the [Configuring a deployment registry](#configuring-a-deployment-registry) section for more details.

 ## Build modes